itspangler/geospatial-humanities-s2024/week/03_data/lab/slave-trade-staging.md

 10. Turn off the Continents layer.

-11. One cool thing is ArcGIS Pro makes it really easy to quickly change the streaming basemap.
+11. One cool thing is ArcGIS Pro makes it really easy to quickly change the standard basemap.
 Try out different basemaps to see which you like most.
 Note some you can turn on and off labels, which is nice! **I am using the Modern Antique Basemap.**

     | <img src="./images/image021.png" /> |
     | :---------------------------------: |